 Oculus Rift vs PSVR: Controls & Display

 The Oculus Rift features a Pentile OLED display.
-With a 1080 x 1200 resolution per eye, is at least as good as the average HD television.
+With a 1080 x 1200 resolution per eye, it is at least as good as the average HD television.
 While it’s not quite 4K, it still provides an incredibly immersive view.

-The PSVR features a single 5.7 inch OLED RGB display, one that displays in 1080 x 960.
+The PSVR features a single 5.7-inch OLED RGB display, one that displays in 1080 x 960.
 It’s not quite as good as the Oculus Rift to the discerning eye, but most won’t be able to tell the difference.
 It, likewise, provides a very immersive view, albeit one that isn’t quite as nice.

 Both devices have two controller options.
 Both the Xbox One (Oculus) and PS4 (PSVR) controllers are serviceable options that aren’t necessarily that different from one another.
 With that said, there’s a huge difference between the more advanced controllers.

 For Oculus Rift, the Oculus Touch Controllers are an amazing piece of technology worth experiencing.
 They feel perfectly designed for VR, and enhance every game that incorporates the technology.
 At this point, gamers who don’t use the device with the Rift do themselves a disservice.